-Building code compliance startup UpCodes gets $3.36M in pre-Series A funding – TechCrunch
+Building-code compliance startup UpCodes gets $3.36M in pre-Series A funding – TechCrunch

 UpCodes’ other investors include PlanGrid co-founders Ryan Sutton-Fee, Ralph Gootee, Tracy Young and Kenny Stone; Bragiel Brothers; Capital X; Flex Capital; and Liquid 2 Ventures.
 It also took part in Y Combinator’s summer 2017 accelerator program.

 Founded in 2016 by brothers Garrett and Scott Reynolds, UpCodes now has about 500,000 monthly active users.
 The company’s paid customers include construction firms like Stantec and ARCO National Construction, architecture firms SOM and Ennead, and Airbnb, Cornell University and the State University of New York.
-It is also used by rental tenants, landlords, homeowners, general contractors, plumbers, electricians—basically anyone with a question about building code compliance.
+It is also used by rental tenants, landlords, homeowners, general contractors, plumbers and electricians — basically anyone with a question about building-code compliance.

 UpCodes’ first product was a searchable database of building codes with collaboration tools.
 Then in 2018 it launched UpCodes AI, a tool that scans 3D models created with building information modeling (BIM) data and alerts architects about potential issues.